crkochan/argocd-homelab/docs/building-talos-for-node3.md

 # Building a Talos image for Turing Pi 2 node 3

 When compiling on macOS, use Homebrew to install GNU make.
-For any `make` command in the following instructions, substitute the aliases command `gmake` instead.
+For any `make` command in the following instructions, substitute the aliased command `gmake` instead.
 When compiling u-boot, some additional cross compiling tools are needed.

 ```
 brew tap messense/macos-cross-toolchains